-Computer servers generate a lot of heat, which can make cooling a challenge in high-volume data centers.
+Computer servers generate heat, challenging cooling in high-volume data centers.
 Some facilities use outdated air-conditioning strategies that cause energy bills to climb, but certain Cleveland data centers take a more modern approach that saves money without compromising on equipment safety and stability.

 CRAC Speed Reduction

-Computer room air conditioning units (CRACs) use quite a bit of power and can account for up to 10% of a particular data center’s overall energy use.
-To keep hosted servers sufficiently cool, most facilities keep multiple CRACs running concurrently 24 hours a day.
+Computer room air conditioning units (CRACs) use much power and can account for up to 10% of a particular data center’s overall energy use.
+To keep hosted servers sufficiently cool, most facilities run multiple CRACs concurrently, 24 hours a day.

 Hot and Cold Aisles

-In a hot / cold aisle layout, the ‘corridors’ between facing racks are enclosed, with doors at either end and a ceiling.
+In a hot/cold aisle layout, the ‘corridors’ between facing racks are enclosed, with doors at either end and a ceiling.
 Cool air blows into this enclosed space, with ducts directing the breezes to the components that overheat the most.
-Each rack essentially becomes its own contained setup, so that the amount of air that needs to be cooled is reduced even further.
+Each rack becomes its own contained setup, so the amount of air that needs to be cooled is reduced even further.

 Although careful containment layouts have a demonstrated impact on cooling in data centers, many businesses follow the same old pattern when designing a building.
-Any sections not dedicated to the data hall are crammed with as many server racks as they can hold.
+Any sections not dedicated to the data hall are crammed with as many server racks as they can.
 This approach creates problems like the following:

 - Difficult or precarious rack placement